dev-labs-bg/hr-bot/README.md

 # Installation

-## Requirements
+### Requirements:
 - Docker installation
 - If you are using UNIX like OS, then make sure `microservices/users/symfony/var/` has `777` permissions.
 It's needed, because the containers write in the host file system.
 Otherwise - there is a permission issue.
 We can improve the workaround it later.

-## Start the microservices
+### How to start the microservices?
 Always go to project root, before executing next commands.

-### Users
+#### Users microservice:

-[TODO - next steps can be automated]
-- Build Docker images and run the containers: `cd microservices/users/ && docker-compose build && docker-compose up -d`
+0. Build Docker images and run the containers: `cd microservices/users/ && docker-compose build && docker-compose up -d`
-- Login in php-fpm container (you can find its id with `docker ps`): `docker exec -it <container id> sh `
+0. Login in php-fpm container (you can find its id with `docker ps`): `docker exec -it <container id> sh `
-- Go to symfony folder: `cd var/www/symfony`
+0. Go to symfony folder: `cd var/www/symfony`
-- Install composer dependencies: `php composer.phar install`
+0. Install composer dependencies: `php composer.phar install`
-- Update Symfony database schema: `php bin/console doctrine:schema:update --force`
+0. Update Symfony database schema: `php bin/console doctrine:schema:update --force`
-- Now you can access the project on http://localhost/
+0. Now you can access the project on http://localhost/

-### GitHub Users Fetcher
+#### GitHub Users Fetcher microservice:

-`cd microservices/fetchers/github/ && docker-compose build && docker-compose up -d`
+0. `cd microservices/fetchers/github/ && docker-compose build && docker-compose up -d`
-- Now you can access the project on http://localhost:8081/
+0. Now you can access the project on http://localhost:8081/

-# Microservices
+# Microservices details:
 - **Users**:
     - Path `microservices/users/`
     - REST API Endpoints: